fauzadwiislami/PinkSpacefinalbissmilah/README.md

-# PinkSpace
+# PinkSpace : Smart Period & Ovulation Tracker

-PinkSpace adalah aplikasi Android berbasis Kotlin yang dirancang untuk membantu pengguna mencatat, memantau, dan memprediksi siklus menstruasi secara lebih mudah.
-Aplikasi ini menyediakan fitur pencatatan siklus, prediksi periode menstruasi berikutnya, pencatatan mood dan flow harian, kalender, serta pengelolaan profil pengguna.

-## Overview

-PinkSpace dikembangkan sebagai aplikasi mobile yang berfokus pada kesehatan menstruasi.
-Aplikasi ini membantu pengguna dalam memahami pola siklus menstruasi melalui pencatatan data secara digital.

-Dengan menggunakan aplikasi ini, pengguna dapat memasukkan tanggal menstruasi terakhir dan panjang siklus, kemudian sistem akan menghitung prediksi menstruasi berikutnya, tanggal ovulasi, serta masa subur.
+PinkSpace is a secure, cloud-synced Android application designed to help users track their menstrual cycles, predict ovulation, and monitor fertile windows with high precision.
+Developed using Kotlin, the application prioritizes data privacy, structural stability, and a seamless user experience for managing sensitive reproductive health information.
+By replacing manual calendar tracking with an automated system, PinkSpace ensures that cycle records are accurately calculated and permanently safeguarded against device loss.

 ## Main Features

-- **User Authentication:** pengguna dapat melakukan registrasi dan login menggunakan email serta password.
+- **User Authentication:** Users can register and log in using their email address and password.
-- **Terms and Conditions:** pengguna wajib menyetujui syarat dan ketentuan sebelum akun dibuat.
-- **Period Prediction:** aplikasi menghitung prediksi menstruasi berikutnya berdasarkan tanggal menstruasi terakhir dan panjang siklus.
-- **Fertile Window Estimation:** aplikasi menampilkan estimasi awal dan akhir masa subur.
+- **Terms and Conditions:** Users must agree to the terms and conditions before creating an account.
+- **Period Prediction:** The application calculates the next menstrual period based on the date of the last menstrual period and cycle length.
+- **Fertile Window Estimation:** The application displays the estimated start and end of the fertile period.
-- **Ovulation Date:** aplikasi memperkirakan tanggal ovulasi pengguna.
+- **Ovulation Date:** The application estimates the user's ovulation date.
-- **Daily Log:** pengguna dapat mencatat mood, flow menstruasi, dan catatan harian.
-- **Calendar View:** pengguna dapat memilih dan melihat tanggal melalui tampilan kalender.
+- **Daily Log:** Users can record moods, menstrual flow, and daily notes.
+- **Calendar View:** Users can select and view dates through a calendar view.
-- **Profile Management:** pengguna dapat memperbarui username, avatar, panjang siklus rata-rata, dan durasi menstruasi rata-rata.
+- **Profile Management:** Users can update their username, avatar, average cycle length, and average menstrual duration.
-- **Logout:** pengguna dapat keluar dari akun dan kembali ke halaman login.
+- **Logout:** Users can log out of their account and return to the login page.

 ## Architecture & Paradigm

-Aplikasi ini menggunakan struktur Android berbasis Activity dan Fragment.
-Setiap fitur utama dipisahkan ke dalam komponen yang berbeda agar kode lebih terorganisasi dan mudah dikembangkan.
+This app uses an Activity- and Fragment-based Android structure.
+Each main feature is separated into different components to make the code more organized and easier to develop.

-- **Authentication Layer:** menangani proses login, registrasi, dan logout pengguna menggunakan Firebase Authentication.
+- **Authentication Layer:** handles user login, registration, and logout processes using Firebase Authentication.
-- **Main Navigation Layer:** mengatur perpindahan halaman utama melalui `MainActivity` dan beberapa fragment.
+- **Main Navigation Layer:** manages navigation through the main page through `MainActivity` and several fragments.
-- **Data Processing Layer:** menangani perhitungan siklus menstruasi melalui file `PeriodCalculator.kt`.
+- **Data Processing Layer:** handles menstrual cycle calculations using the `PeriodCalculator.kt` file.
-- **Database Layer:** menyimpan data pengguna, data siklus, dan catatan harian menggunakan Firebase.
+- **Database Layer:** stores user data, cycle data, and diary entries using Firebase.
-- **User Interface Layer:** menampilkan halaman aplikasi seperti Home, Calendar, Log, dan Profile.
+- **User Interface Layer:** displays application pages such as Home, Calendar, Log, and Profile.

 ## Stack & Dependencies